Category Archives: Boat reviews

 Drainpipe footrest – better

-Meanwhile the seats still look crude, heavy items made (I suspect) from Nitrilon off-cuts (unlike my Seawave adaption above left).
+Meanwhile, the seats still look crude, heavy items made (I suspect) from Nitrilon off-cuts (unlike my Seawave adaption above left).
 They can easily be swapped out and so can the footrest.
 They insist on retaining a blow-up cushion, but at least it’s now adjusted by two straps running up to the cockpit.
-For tensioning it’s a big improvement over the older, floor mounted set up, and you could easily replace the pillow with a piece of hard drainpipe, as I’ve done on my IKs for years (left).
+For tensioning, it’s a big improvement over the older, floor mounted set up, and you could easily replace the pillow with a piece of hard drainpipe, as I’ve done on my IKs for years (left).

 With a narrower than normal IK you’d definitely want thigh straps to steady yourself, unless the front deck support brace works.
 Combined with a proper footrest, it all makes a huge difference to connection and control or flat or lively water.